 Following up from our previous articles on the importance of Schema Markup, here’s an excellent video interview with Marcus Tober of Searchmetrics.
-Our CEO, Greg, has chewed the fat several times over Searchmetrics data and we at DSM are big fans of his.
+Our CEO, Greg, has chewed the fat several times over Searchmetrics data and we are big fans of his.
 Suffice to say, Markus knows his stuff and this offers some excellent points to take away around Schema.

 The importance of listening to your audience, rather than just blindly pushing your target keywords is explored by Laura Lippay via the Moz Blog.
 At one level, this is really important because it is tapping into Google’s message about being less focused on SEO and more on providing value (and authority).
 However, at a deeper level, the message is much stronger – listen to your audience and give them what they want; not what you think they want; tailor what you do (and say) to your audience (and customers), not vica versa.